Re-imaging an editorial legend

 Position

-Insights is a thought leader, providing market expertise and financial guidance.
+• The Insights page is a thought leader, providing market expertise and financial guidance

 Problem